aiwrestlegenieinfinity/AI-Wrestle-Genie-Infinity-/README.md

 Talk directly to your favorite wrestling legends.
 AI-WGI answers like the wrestler would, using their catchphrases, speech style, and personality from a specific era.

   Example Use Case:
-You ask: "What advice would The Rock give in 1999 for cutting a promo?"
+Prompt: "Create a historically accurate algorithm for Bruno Sammartino circa WWWF 1969 for direct interaction in organic conversation."
-- AI-WGI responds in The Rock's iconic tone, like: "First, jabroni, know your role and shut your mouth.
+- AI-WGI responds: "First, jabroni, know your role and shut your mouth.
 Second, bring the electricity because the millions (and millions!) of The Rock's fans demand it!"

 ---